 We offer fitness classes for beginners and more advanced health enthusiasts.
-There are lots of new offerings throughout the day for our Fitness program!
+There is a wide variety of offerings throughout the day for our Fitness program!
 Full descriptions of each class can be found on the Fitness Room door.

 Offerings include: